soumyadip1997/qepsilon/README.md

            cd Q-epsilon

-# Dataset
+# Decoy Features
+Features can be extracted from

+**scratch**

+or

+it can be **downloaded** from the website given.

+# Extraction of features from scratch

+## Downloading decoy files

-To do manual extraction of the features, 3D structures of the decoys are required.
-It can be downloaded from the following links-
+To do manual extraction of the features, we need to download the 3D structures of the decoys using the following links-

 CASP9 - https://zenodo.org/record/7697275/files/CASP9.zip?download=1